Dreameh/lunch-lista/README.md

 	   - a preference setting for the default category.
 The available choices must be read from the Room DB.

+## Assignment 4 - Requirements

+  - The application should now use a server to upload and download advices.
+  - The list of allowed categories should now be fetched from the server and stored in the local database when the application starts.
+The administrator may add new categories to the server at any time, but no categories will ever be removed.
+  - New advice should now be uploaded to the server, as well as stored in the local database.
+  - When the application starts the currently available advice should also be fetched from the server.
+Additionally, the user should be able to fetch the advice from the server at any time through some kind of refresh functionality.
+  - There should also be a possibility to *periodically* download new advice from the server.
+Add settings to the preference screen where you can enable/disable this feature and configure the download interval.
+Note that the minimum interval allowed by the OS when using the WorkManager is 15 minutes.
+  - When new advice is downloaded by the periodic service a *notification* should be shown.
+  - By tapping the notification the user should be taken to the application.
+  - The application obviously need to implement some mechanism to avoid adding the same advice multiple times to the local database when doing multiple refreshes from the server.
+  - Also try to consider the case of no network connection when trying to upload or download data.
+  - The app should utilize Retrofit for all HTTP communication.
+  - Not that the endpoint only support HTTP(cleartext) communication.
+The app will need to be configured accordingly.

 # Current status
   - [x] Assignment 1 completed ​
   - [x] Assignment 2 completed
   - [x] Assignment 3 completed
+  - [ ] Assignment 4 started